How Much Do I Need to Retire? The Math Behind the Number

 Quick estimate (60 seconds): Use our Retirement Savings Calculator Chrome extension.
 Enter your age, savings, contributions, and expected return.
 The free tier shows your projected balance.
 PRO ($4.99) adds Monte Carlo simulation with probability ranges.

 Deep analysis (10 minutes): Use QuantCalc for a full retirement simulation.
-It runs up to 10,000 Monte Carlo scenarios using institutional forecasts from CME, BlackRock, JPMorgan, Vanguard, and GMO.
+It runs up to 10,000 Monte Carlo scenarios using forward-looking forecasts from CME, BlackRock, JPMorgan, Vanguard, GMO, Schwab, and Invesco.
 It also models ACA healthcare subsidies, IRMAA surcharges, and Roth conversion strategies — critical for early retirees.

 How much do you need to retire?
 Somewhere between $800,000 and $4 million, depending on your spending, timeline, risk tolerance, and market conditions.